Peer Specialist for Youth

 Mario Johnson

-Mario Johnson works to be the voice of hope for youth and families through building community resources, program development and implementation while empowering volunteers, direct service workers, advocates, and service providers through training.
-His objective is to endorse programs that focus on mentorship and leadership skill development; re-energize community connections, revitalize policies and rally program support to create systemic change.
+Mario Johnson is dedicated to being a voice of hope for youth and families by building community resources, developing programs, and empowering volunteers, direct service workers, and service providers through training.
+His goal is to support programs that focus on mentorship, leadership development, and community revitalization while strengthening policies and rallying program support to create positive, lasting change.

 • Scholarships are available for California residents through a fully funded program by the California Department of Health Care Access and Information (HCAI) with no out-of-pocket costs for tuition or materials.
 Scholarship includes the cost of tuition, career counseling, job placement assistance and post-program support for six (6) months.
 Interested individuals can complete a scholarship application.
 Click here to apply: